-The Fundraising Committee
+The Fundraising Committee (inactive)

 The OIPC Fundraising Committee works to secure organizational and project funding for the Council’s activities.
 This committee is currently inactive.

-The Research and Control Committee
+The Research and Control Committee (inactive)

 The Research and Control Committee encourages the collaboration of invasive plant research across the Province.
-The need for collaboration by various groups is extremely important considering the limited resources to deal with these plants.

-The Policy Committee
+The Policy Committee (inactive)